galahad38/book-century-identifier/README.md

 #### What it does:
 A classification model that predicts the century in which a book was written using Bag-of-Words algorithm (Natural Language Processing)

+Sometimes GitHub is unable to Preview Code Blocks for Jupyter Notebooks.
+If this happens, you can just view my [Notebook](https://nbviewer.org/github/galahad38/book-century-identifier/blob/main/building-the-naive-bayes-model.ipynb).

 ### How to build it yourself:

 1. Install [Python](https://www.python.org/downloads/):